ukwa/docker-robot-framework/README.md

 Note that after changing the tests, you do not need to rebuild the container, as they are mounted as a Docker volume.
 However, if you change the helper scripts (e.g. `rf_prometheus_listener.py` or the dependencies etc.) a `docker-compose build` will be needed.

+While we're still using Selenium, after running the tests, use:

+    docker-compose stop

+to shut down the Selenium service.

 ## Running tests without Docker

+_n.b. the following does not take into account the Selenium-based tests!_

 Using Docker avoids having to install dependencies.
 If using Docker is not an option, you could set up a Python virtual environment and install `robotframework-requests` and `robotframework-browser`.
 Then pull in the necessary environment variables (e.g. for `dev`):